 If the corrupted Macintosh HD volume could not be repaired in macOS Recovery mode, you need to repair it by reformatting and then reinstall operating system.
 Before that, make sure you have a backup of the files on the Macintosh HD drive.
 Without backups?
 You can also recover lost data from Macintosh HD with reliable data recovery software.

-iBoysoft Data Recovery Software for Mac is professional data recovery software that recovers data from corrupted, formatted, unreadable, inaccessible, unmountable Macintosh HD, external hard drives, USB flash drives, SD cards, memory cards, etc. It is the best free Mac data recovery software that supports macOS Big Sur 11/Catalina 10.15 and earlier and works fine on M1, M1 Pro, and M1 Max Mac.
+iBoysoft Mac Data Recovery is professional data recovery software that recovers data from corrupted, formatted, unreadable, inaccessible, unmountable Macintosh HD, external hard drives, USB flash drives, sd cards, memory cards, etc. It is the best Mac data recovery software that supports macOS 12 Monterey/macOS 11 Big Sur/Catalina 10.15 and earlier and works fine on M1, M1 Pro, and M1 Max Mac.
 It supports file systems including APFS, HFS, HFS+, exFAT, FAT32.

 Solution 1: Recover lost data in macOS Recovery mode

 This method is recommended if you have only one Mac computer and it can't start up.
 You will be able to run iBoysoft Data Recovery for Mac in macOS Recovery mode and recover lost data from the Mac hard drive. ,This method is highly recommended because it is easy and has high success rate.